nspcc-dev/neofs-http-gw/README.md

 # output: NezFK4ujidF+X7bB88uzREQzRQeAvdj3Gg==
 ```

-Now we can form Bearer token (10000 is liftetime expiration in epoch) and save it to **bearer.json**:
+Now, we can form a Bearer token (10000 is liftetime expiration in epoch) and save it to **bearer.json**:
 ```
 {
     "body": {